 - Lesson 5: High Modernism: Pound, Eliot, and Moore

 - Lesson 6: The Sound and the Fury by William Faulkner

 - Lesson 7: Tender is the Night by F. Scott Fitzgerald

 - Lesson 8: Harlem Renaissance: McKay, Hughes, and Cullen

 - Lesson 9: The Grapes of Wrath by John Steinbeck

 - Lesson 10: Their Eyes Were Watching God by Zora Heale Hurston

 - Lesson 11: Native Son by Richard Wright

-To receive credit for ENGL 345, you must complete a summary assignment, two essays, and a final exam; you must receive a grade of at least 50% on each of these requirements.
+To receive credit for ENGL 345, you must achieve a composite course grade of at least D (50 percent), you must complete a summary assignment, two essays, and a final exam; you must receive a grade of at least 50% on each of these requirements.
 All assignments are required in order to pass the course.
 The weighting of the course assignments is as follows: